 CS108 2D Barcode Module

-That concludes the ordering options for the CS108 Reader.
 Below the ordering options, you will find optional accessory add-on options.
 For information on these options, please view our blog post titled CSL CS108 UHF RFID Reader Accessory Selection Guide.

-If you would like assistance in determining which options you need to select for your CS108, please contact us!
+If you would like assistance in determining which options you need to select for your CS108, please Contact us!